PavanRangani/docs/docs/prd/tasks/tasks.md

 Autocomplete dropdown of Sections.
 It's a mandatory field.
 Shows only the applicable sections of the selected entity.

-Values are: Contact, Communication, Assets, Banking, Estate Plan, Gifting, Insurance, Investments, Partnership, Philanthropy, Tax, Trust, Planning, Other
+Possible values are : Contact, Communication, Assets, Banking, Estate Plan, Gifting, Insurance, Investments, Partnership, Philanthropy, Tax, Trust, Planning, Other

+In dropdown, order of the section will be same as above.

 #### Task Name